Filip Modelski

-Filip Modelski (born 28 September 1992) is a Polish professional footballer who plays as a full-back.
+Filip Modelski (born 28 September 1992) is a Polish former professional footballer who played as a full-back.

 Career

 Club

 Modelski spent three seasons at English club West Ham United between 2008 and 2011.
 He played youth football with the club, but did not make a senior appearance.
 In August 2011, Modelski joined GKS Bełchatów on a one-year contract.